kentcdodds/old-kentcdodds.com/content/blog/making-your-ui-tests-resilient-to-change/index.md

 instructions for a manual tester using these queries, it would look something like this:

-1. Type a fake email in the input labeled `email`
+1. Type a fake username in the input labeled `username`
 2. Type a fake password in the input labeled `password`
 3. Click on the button that has text `sign in`